Graham Mertz is Wisconsin's most-hyped QB since Russell Wilson

 In September 2017, shortly after that offer from the Badgers, Mertz visited Wisconsin's campus with his mother.
 Amy, whose brother graduated from Wisconsin, remembers going to games at Camp Randall Stadium when students would crowd-surf up the stands.

-Graham and Amy saw Wisconsin beat Northwestern and attended a barbecue at head coach Paul Chryst's home, where they played yard games like Giant Jenga and Cornhole and hung out by the pool.
+Graham and Amy saw Wisconsin beat Northwestern and attended a barbecue at head coach Paul Chryst's home, where they played yard games like Giant Jenga and cornhole and hung out by the pool.

 "That's another example of Midwest," Amy said, laughing.
 "Paul Chryst is amazing.
 He feels like family to us, just his personality.
 Graham's a Midwest kid.
 When we would look at any other school, it was like, 'No, you're not a Southern-school kid, you're Midwest.'
 And he's a nice kid.
 That's just how he fit in there."